 Deb: Staying stylish on a budget is a goal of yours.
 How do you achieve that?

 Mary: Being a single mom, I have learned how to use coupons, watch for sales, thrift shop.
 I’ve found that you can find fashion anywhere from Walmart to Nordstrom.
-I love to take one key item and style it various ways this makes a much larger wardrobe.
+I love to take one essential item and style it in various ways.
+This makes a much larger wardrobe.

 I would advise women on a budget to shop for classic pieces such as blazers, pencil skirts and use that as the base to your fashion look and shop the clearance rack to add those fun tops and accessories to change up your look.
 Shop at stores like JCPenney and Kohl’s get to know when they have the best deals and always look for a coupon.
 Also, shop Goodwill for those staple pieces such as jackets and button-downs that you can get for a little of nothing.

 Deb: It’s obvious you love the current 70s trend.
 Why?
-Any other fall trends you love and why?
+Any other fall trends you like, and why?

-Mary: I love the 70’s looks the boho chic style of that era is romantic and free.
-Since I have gotten older, I have started to become a huge fan of boho style.
-I especially love the flared jeans and wrap dresses I feel they are flattering to this pear shaped body.
-I love plaid for the fall season especially when it comes in a skirt.
-I think it takes me back to my childhood “Back to School time” I also just love sweater dresses they are some warm and cozy and look so chic with boots.
+Mary: I love the 70’s looks the chic boho style of that era is romantic and free.
+Since I have gotten older, I have started to become a huge fan of the boho style.
+I especially love the flared jeans and wrap dresses.
+I feel they are flattering to this pear-shaped body.
+I love plaid for the fall season, especially when it comes in a skirt.
+I think it takes me back to my childhood “Back to School time,” I also just love sweater dresses.
+They are some warm and cozy and look so chic with boots.

 Deb: Any trends that you just can’t wrap your head around?